Qovoltis/codecamp-portail-entreprise/README.md

 **Test users**

 For using the api you need to login first.
-Default db already comes with two organizations (QOvoltis and Etna) and a lot of test users :
+Default db already comes with two organizations (Qovoltis and Etna) and a lot of test users :

 Qovoltis users :